Dinner with sunset views

 Paddle Surf Zante offers lessons for the total novice and hires out equipment for the more experienced to explore at their own pace.
 On top of lessons, the school offers a great choice of tours, from watching the sun rise to exploring hidden coves under the moonlight.
 Paddleboarding offers a unique way of exploring the coastline and connecting with nature.

-The capital Zante Town is less than a 50-minute drive from Kampi, and is where you can explore the historic, commercial centre of the island.
+If you want to pack some culture into holidays to Zante, the capital of Zante Town is less than a 50-minute drive from Kampi and is where you can explore the historic, commercial centre of the island.
 Admire the traditional, Venetian-style architecture as you sip a cup of Greek coffee in Solomos Square or visit an authentic taverna and dine with the locals.

 In the Medieval square of St. Mark you'll find the Solomos Museum which houses the tombs of Dionysios Solomos and Andreas Kalvos.
 Over at Solomos Square you'll find The Byzantine Museum of Zakynthos, showcasing an excellent selection of artefacts from various churches that survived the infamous 1953 earthquake.
 Here you can also jump aboard the tourist train for the ultimate history lesson, ensuring you don't miss any of the impressive sights.

 For an unforgettable experience head to Porto Vromi and hop aboard a boat tour to Navagio Beach, where you will find a mysterious shipwreck.
 The huge, rusty ship sits in the middle of this beautiful, white-sand cove with cliffs towering above.
 The near-transparent blue waters are perfect for paddling.